 - 1. IP Addresses are long and hard to remember, kind of like phone #'s.
 We instead like to associate IP addresses with names!
 Much like you put phone #'s in your phone and associate them with people's names. - 2.
 Not every IP Address is associated with a name, but it can be if it's an IP Address people need often.
 Here at Penn, you are familiar with our school's web server: www.seas.upenn.edu. - 3.
 There is something called a "domain name server (DNS)" that keeps the association between names and IP addresses.
 Each organization maintains their own "name server."
 For example, Penn has a DNS that maps IP Addresses to names of computers. - 4.
-You can run this section on eniac or on your local Linux, OS-X, or Windows machine - 5.
+Run the following commands on your local machine (only guaranteed to work on Detkin Linux). - 5.
 You can ask the DNS for the IP address of a computer if you know its name as follows: